asnakep/YaLL_ArmadaNonce/README.md

 - get a project id on blockfrost.io
 - make sure you can access your vrf.skey file (you can copy in it a path of your choice) and remember to keep it as read only ``` chmod 400 vrf.skey ```

-- Set Variables on lines 23, 27-30 of ScheduledBlocks.py:
+- Set Variables on lines 30 and 33-36 of YaLL_ArmadaNonce.py:

 ### Set your own timezone -----------------------------------------###
 local_tz = pytz.timezone('')